ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-footer/readme.md

 | `list` | Indicates that the content is a list.  |
 | `html` | Indicates that the content is an HTML. |

+## Technical Note: SSR and Prop Parsing

+The Ontario Footer component supports multiple languages via the `language` prop, which controls the text used in translatable UI elements (e.g., links).
+If no language is explicitly passed, it defaults to English (`'en'`).

+On the client side, the component also listens for global language change events such as `setAppLanguage` and `headerLanguageToggled`, allowing it to update dynamically when used in conjunction with shared application-level language controls (like `<ontario-header>`).

+> **Note for SSR (Server-Side Rendering):**
+> These language change events only fire in the browser after hydration.
+To ensure the correct language is rendered during SSR, it's recommended to pass the desired `language` explicitly as a prop (e.g., `<ontario-footer language="fr"></ontario-footer`).

 <!-- Auto Generated Below -->

 ## Properties